jake-g00dwin/dac_lib_mcp4725/README.md

 # dac_lib_mcp4725
 A rust library for the MCP4725 DAC module

+## Current State

+The library has been tested manally using a breakout board and 3.3v input for the supply.
+Output for 4095 yields near full voltage on the output pin.

 ## Description

 The MCP4725 is a 12bit Digital to Analog converter with built in EEPROM